slimndap/jeero/readme.txt

 = 1.17.5 =

-* Fixes a problem where the Modern Events Calendar import stopped working on some systems
+* Fixes a problem where the Modern Events Calendar import stopped working on some systems.

 = 1.17.4 =